fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QTextCursor.md

 - `QTextList * QTextCursor::insertList(QTextListFormat::Style style)`: This is an overloaded function.
 Inserts a new block at the current position and makes it the first list item of a newly created list with the given `style`.
 Returns the created list.
 - `QTextTable * QTextCursor::insertTable(int rows, int columns, const QTextTableFormat & format)`: Creates a new table with the given number of `rows` and `columns` in the specified `format`, inserts it at the current cursor `position()` in the document, and returns the table object.
 The cursor is moved to the beginning of the first cell.
 There must be at least one row and one column in the table.
 - `QTextTable * QTextCursor::insertTable(int rows, int columns)`: This is an overloaded function.
 Creates a new table with the given number of `rows` and `columns`, inserts it at the current cursor `position()` in the document, and returns the table object.
 The cursor is moved to the beginning of the first cell.
 There must be at least one row and one column in the table.
 - `void QTextCursor::insertText(const QString & text)`: Inserts `text` at the current position, using the current character format.
-If there is a selection, the selection is deleted and replaced by `text`, for example:
+If there is a selection, the selection is deleted and replaced by `text`:

 ``` cpp
 cursor.clearSelection();